PacktPublishing/Practical-Deep-Learning-at-Scale-with-MLFlow/chapter03/README.md

 # Code for Chapter 3

-## Set up a local full-fledged MLflow tracking and registry server with MySQL as backend storage and MinIO as the artifact store
+## Set up a local full-fledged MLflow tracking and registry server with MySQL as backend storage and MinIO as the artifact store (this is based on the )
    1. Checkout the entire repo and switch to folder `chapter03/mlflow_docker_setup`
    2. Run `bash start_mlflow.sh` to start the mlflow server